exonum/exonum-doc/src/advanced/timestamping-tutorial.md

       pub block_info: BlockProof,
       /// Actual state hashes of the timestamping service with their proofs. pub state_proof: MapProof<Hash, Hash>,
-      /// Actual state of the timestamping database with proofs. pub timestamp_proof: MapProof<Hash, TimestampEntry>, }
+      /// Proof of existance of a specific entry in the timestamping database. pub timestamp_proof: MapProof<Hash, TimestampEntry>, }
   ```